 2. the components are of a kind or class that the federal government determines not to be mined, produced, or manufactured in the United States in “sufficient and reasonably available commercial quantities of a satisfactory quality.”
 See 48 CFR 25.003 (“Components of foreign origin of the same class or kind for which nonavailability determinations have been made are treated as domestic.”); Octagon Process, Inc., B-186850 (Dec.
 22, 1976).

-The costs of components in a Buy American case are generally determined based upon allowed costs incurred by your company when either purchasing or manufacturing the components.
+The costs of components in a Buy American case are generally determined based on allowed costs incurred by your company when either purchasing or manufacturing the components.

 • for components purchased by the contractor, the cost of components includes the acquisition costs (including transportation costs to the place of incorporation into the end product or construction material), and any applicable duty (regardless of whether a duty-free certificate of entry is issued); and